vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 automated workflows that enhance the functionality of your Copilot and improve user experience.

-## Task 1: Create Power Automate Flow to Book an Appointment
+## Task 1: Create Power Automate flow to Book an Appointment

 1. In the Copilot pane on the left-hand side of the screen, click on your Copilot to return to the **Overview** tab.